pouchdb/pouchdb/docs/api.md

 * `options.conflicts`: Include conflicts
 * `options.startkey` & `options.endkey`: Get documents with keys in a certain range
 * `options.descending`: Reverse the order of the output table
+* `options.keys`: array of keys you want to get
+    - neither `startkey` not `endkey` can be specified with this option
+    - the rows are returned in the same order as the supplied "keys" array
+    - the row for a nonexistent document will just contain an "error" property with the value "not_found"

 <span></span>